marcelinosandroni/antlia-registration-plugin/README.md

 ## Contributing

 Contributions are welcome!
-To contribute, feel free to fork this repository and create a Pull Request or use the Issues section to report a bug or suggest a new feature.
+To contribute, feel free to fork this repository and create a Pull Request or use the Issues section to report a bug or suggest a new feature, see more in the [CONTRIBUTING]( ./CONTRIBUTING.md ) section.

 ## License